 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Biofuels Market Is expected to grow at a CAGR of 8.26% for the forecast period of 2019-2024.
+The Biofuels Market Is expected to grow at a CAGR of less than 8% during 2020-2025.
 The demand for secure, sustainable, and clean energy supply is expected to propel the demand for biofuels across the globe.
 On account of higher mandates for biofuel blending in automotive fuels and increasing government support for eco-friendly alternatives, the global consumption of biofuel is expected to further grow at a significant level during the forecast period.

 According to estimates, global energy consumption is expected to increase by 28 percent by 2040 as compared to 2015.
 The growing environmental need is to draw upon cleaner, renewable, sustainable energy sources to meet the ever-increasing demand for fuel.
 Renewable energy will be the world’s fastest-growing source of energy that is expected to double from 2015 to 2030.